napari/jupyterlab-bot/README.md

-# Jupyterlab Bot Service
+# Napari Bot Service

-This application is freely hosted on [Heroku](https://dashboard.heroku.com/apps/jupyterlab-bot).
+This application is freely hosted on [Heroku](https://dashboard.heroku.com/apps/napari-bot).

-The application can be fount at [this endpoint](https://jupyterlab-bot.herokuapp.com/).
+The application can be fount at [this endpoint](https://napari-bot.herokuapp.com/).

 This application is heavily inspired by [Conda Forge](https://github.com/conda-forge/conda-forge-webservices/).